ioccc-src/winner/1991/dds/README.md

 ./a.out 2>/dev/null
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault that
-prevented this entry from working at all and made an alternate version
-that works with `clang`.
-The alternate code, described below, is what is needed
-for clang.
-Reading it might be instructive even if you have gcc.

 The segfault which was always triggered was due to the code `*q>' '&&(*q)--;`.
 This seems odd at first glance but it's pointing to `s` which was read-only
 memory as a `char *s`.
 It's now a `char s[]`.

-Thank you Cody for your assistance!

 NOTE: for `clang` you'll likely have to use the alternate code described below.